Issac567/PIC_Bootloader/B4J-BootloaderUploaderBluetoothHC05/README.md

 - **RX of HC-05 → TX of PIC**
 - **GND → GND**
 - **VCC → 3.3V or 5V** (depending on your HC-05 module)
-- **Key** pin - Do not connect to VCC.
+- **EN** pin - Do not connect to VCC.
 It puts it in AT Mode on mine.

 > ⚠️ Ensure voltage compatibility.
 Most HC-05 breakout boards accept **5V on VCC**, but logic levels are typically **3.3V**.